 MPS and Master of Business Administration ׀ MPS and Master of Science in Counseling ׀ MPS and Master of Criminal Justice Master of Religious Education (MRE) ׀ Master of Pastoral Studies (MPS) ׀ Request more information

 "Business is a vocation, and a noble vocation, provided that those engaged in it see themselves challenged by a greater meaning in life; this will enable them truly to serve the common good by striving to increase the goods of this world and to make them more accessible to all" (Francis, Evangelii Gaudium #203).
 A dual degree in business administration and pastoral studies prepares graduates to add value to organizations and society through their application of business theory and practice and through a theologically-grounded spirituality of work that enables them to incorporate faith-based virtues into their work and embrace practices that support the common good.
+This program is available both on-campus and online.

 "In a frail human being, each one of us is invited to recognize the face of the Lord" (Francis, "Address to IFCMA," #2).
 Recent research acknowledges the positive impact active faith can have on one’s psychological well-being.
 A dual degree in counseling and pastoral studies prepares both those seeking to become Clinical Mental Health Counselors and those working in a variety of religious or secular settings to develop a theological and spiritual foundation for their work with others and to encounter respectfully the basic religious language and belief systems of those they serve.
 This degree is available only to on-campus students.